Tecnativa/docker-postgres-autoconf/README.md

 #### `WAN_CONNECTION`

 Connection type allowed for WAN connections.
+If it is `hostssl`, it will only have effect when the required certs are received.

 #### `WAN_DATABASES`